YizYah/neo-forgery/README.md

 See [Checking the Validity of Your Mocked Queries](#checking-the-validity-of-your-mocked-queries) above.

 # <a name="heavy_exclamation_mark-limits"></a>:heavy_exclamation_mark: Limits
+Some limits to neo-forgery are intentional.
+There's no testing of data updates, because it should not be relevant to unit tests.
+You are not testing the database server, or even the queries themselves.
+A query is just a string from the standpoint of your unit, and your unit tests should assume that the response is predictable and unchanging.
+An end to end test can confirm that independently.
+The most that you might need from the standpoint of unit testing is to confirm that a write query was executed, which you can do with a [sinon spy](https://sinonjs.org/releases/latest/spies/).

+But `neo-forgery` is new, and there still are things that it should be able to do that have not yet been implemented.

+1. Currently, you can't have more than one result in a given mock session for a given query and parameter combination.
+That's limiting, because you might have a sequence that queries for something, changes it, and queries for the new value.
+For instance, your unit may check whether someone has a registered email, and if it's not there you may add it and then confirm that it is there and proceed with further steps based on that output.
+There is a planned implementation fixing that problem.
+2. transactions (`session.readTransaction()` and `session.writeTransaction()`) are not yet implemented.
+3. The optional `config` parameter for a `Session.run()` is not supported currently.
+Much of the config may be irrelevant to unit testing, so that will probably be implemented as needed.
-1. This package will not help you to test a section of code where you explicitly declare a session using neo4j-driver unless you stub the driver and overwrite the method `session()`.
-The intended use case is when a session is passed in as a parameter.
-But arguably passing in a session is better style anyway.
+4. The intended use case is when a session is passed in as a parameter.
+Arguably passing in a session is better style anyway in most cases.
 Doing so isolates entirely the session and database info from the queries being performed.

-2. The optional `config` parameter for a `Session.run()` is not supported currently.
+But if your unit explicitly declares a session using `neo4j-driver` you will have to stub the driver.
+Here's an example of a stub:

+    ```
+    const neo4j = require('neo4j-driver');

+    const mockDriver = () => {
+      const driver = neo4j.driver(
+        process.env.DB_URI,
+        neo4j.auth.basic(
+          process.env.DB_USER,
+          process.env.DB_PASSWORD,
+        ),
+      );

+      const session = mockSessionFromQuerySet(querySet);
+        driver.session = () => session
+        return driver;

+      return driver;
+    };

+    ```
+    You can then use [proxyquire](https://www.npmjs.com/package/proxyquire) or whatever tool you'd like to stub out the definition of `driver` in your code and replace it with `mockDriver`.

+    ```
+    const { myUnit } = proxyquire('../src/myUnit', {
+      'neo4j-driver': { 'driver': mockDriver },
+    });
+    ```

 [//]: # ( ns__custom_end APIIntro )